11/7/2024

 Betty Young

-Hi, good morning, everyone.
-So I want to ask about slide 10, where you guys look at the look back on your prior acquisition, specifically on the cumulative production outperformance.
-Look, interesting to see that these results in that, can you talk about which region and assets specifically that's driving that where you have seen the most outperformance?
-And then if I looked at the comparison of this slide versus the last time you updated, that these numbers improved as well.
+Hey, good morning everyone.
+So I want to ask about slide 10 where you guys look at the look back on your prior acquisition.
+Specifically on the cumulative production outperformance.
+Look interesting to see that these results in that can talk about which region and assets specifically that's driving that where you have seen the most outperformance and.
+And then if I looked at the comparison of this slide versus the last time you updated, these numbers improved as well.
 So maybe some color on recent deals of what's been outperforming relative to your underwriting assumptions.

 speaker